-We have a chat with Kirsty and Fenella the owners of The Seafood Shack, a popular foodie find in Ullapool, about their new book release!
+We have a chat with Kirsty and Fenella the owners of The Seafood Shack, a popular foodie find in Ullapool, about their book!

-The Seafood Shack has recently released a recipe book bursting with delicious seafood recipes and lovely local stories.
+The Seafood Shack’s recipe book bursting with delicious seafood recipes and lovely local stories.

 We can’t wait to get cooking and give some of these tasty dishes a go.